Triumph TR6 Trophy: Unit construction, before oil-in-frame models

 Like the other 650-cc models, the Trophy gained unit construction in 1963.
 Coil ignition replaced the magneto.
+On the west coast desert racing become very popular and Johnson Motors, the Triumph distributor for the western states saw the impending demand, and communicated with the Triumph Meridan Manufacturing Plant for a desert spec bike, that had improved suspension, Dunlop Universal Trails tires, different gear ratios, an ET ignition with no battery, no running lights, no mufflers and no speedometer.
+These would later be commonly called a "Desert Sled" and designated as the model TR6SC.
 For 1964, the bike received stronger front forks, which improved handling.
+The TR6SC model gained a bit more fame in 1964 as Steve McQueen(actor/part time racer)represented team U.S.A.
+Competed in the International Six Day Trials (I.S.D.T.)riding a 1964 TR6SC in East Germany.
 The Smiths Chronometric instruments were replaced by the magnetic type.
 In 1965, a locating pin for finding top dead center was added to allow timing without the use of a dial gauge.